dpant/machine_leanring_in_gcp/Course5_Recommendation_Systems/README.md

 Flexible,parallel (how), many iterations to converge (slow).
 SGD can't handle missing interaction pair of user-item.

-Use Alternativing least square (ALS)? parallalizable, can be used for only least square only (which fits our matrix factorization case), easy to handle un-observed / missign interaction pair.
+Use Alternativing least square (ALS)? parallalizable, can be used for only on "least square problem" (which fits our matrix factorization case), easy to handle un-observed / missign interaction pair.

 How to treat missing interaction data.
 SVD. unobserved pair are assigned 0 value.
 This is not same as missing value but like SGD, SVD can't handle missing data